evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 ### Chat

-I use facebook chat, gtalk, irc and slack for chat.
+I use Facebook chat, Gtalk, irc and Slack for chat.
 The default chat client for Ubuntu is Empathy, and is supposed to support all of these out of the box.

 Unfortunately setting up irc (after installing `account-plugin-irc`) also